slatedocs/slate/source/includes/models/user-created.md

 ```

 ## DeliveryAttempt
-A DeliveryAttempt contains status information on a visit a [Driver](#driver) made at a [Waypoint](#waypoint).
-A DeliveryAttempt can have either a `DeliveryStatus.SUCCESSFUL` or `DeliveryStatus.FAILED` DeliveryStatus, and when used, the algorithm will stop optimizing the waypoint since the `Driver` is not planning on returning to that stop.
+A DeliveryAttempt contains information about a visit to a [Waypoint](#waypoint).
+A DeliveryAttempt can either represent a `SUCCESSFUL` or a `FAILED` [DeliveryStatus](#deliverystatus),
+and when used, Foxtrot will not schedule another visit to that waypoint.

 ### `SUCCESSFUL` use-case:

-Driver succeeded in delivering the product and does not expect to make another attempt today.
+Driver succeeded in delivering the product and does not expect to make another visit to that waypoint.

 ### `FAILED` use-case:

-Driver failed in delivering the product and does not expect to make another attempt today.
-Knowing there will be no further attempts today, the driver marks the waypoint as FAILED.
+Driver failed in delivering the product and does not expect to make another visit to that waypoint.
+Knowing there will be no further attempts today, the driver marks the waypoint as `FAILED`.

 | Field                     | Type                             | Required | Description